SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

 Some of the exercises require you to make HTTP requests, and for this you can use Postman (a mandatory software requirement above).

 Alternatively you can also use `curl`, a command line HTTP client.
 Instructions for the HTTP requests in each exercise are given for both Postman and `curl`.
-To install `curl` visit [https://curl.haxx.se/](https://curl.haxx.se/) and follow the [download instructions](https://curl.haxx.se/download.html).
+To install `curl` visit [https://curl.haxx.se/](https://curl.haxx.se/) and follow the [download instructions](https://curl.haxx.se/download.html) (Windows users can install `curl` with Chocolatey too: `choco install curl`).

 Further to the software prerequisites described above, we also recommend a couple of Chrome extensions, both of which make viewing HTTP responses in JSON and XML more pleasant: